Halning/portfolio/README.md

 # GitHub Copilot tips
 ## Common tips
-1. Open files in the tab, copilot can see it
+1. Open files in the tab, copilot can see the context
-2. Use comment for explaine copilot what you want
+2. Use comment for explain copilot what you want
 3. Make name of the file and class, methods clear
 4. Use Q&A to ask questions
    ```ts